-The 2021 Infrastructure Investment and Jobs Act (P.L.
-117-58) established a \$6 billion financial support program for existing nuclear reactors in competitive wholesale electricity markets that are projected to close due to economic factors.
-In 2022, DOE announced that the Diablo Canyon Power Plant in California, which was scheduled to decommission its two nuclear reactors in 2024 and 2025, would receive the first round of Civil Nuclear Credit funding, with a conditional award of credits up to \$1.1 billion, allowing the plant to remain open.
-The 2022 Inflation Reduction Act (IRA)(P.L.
+The Inflation Reduction Act (IRA)(P.L.
 117-169) created a new production tax credit (PTC) of up to \$15 per megawatt-hour for electricity produced by existing nuclear power plants through 2032.
-Importantly for public power, the new nuclear PTC (Internal Revenue Code Section 45U), along with the other energy tax provisions created or bolstered by the IRA, will include an elective pay, refundable credit for tax-exempt entities, including public power utilities.
+Importantly for public power, the new nuclear PTC (Internal Revenue Code Section 45U), along with the other energy tax provisions created or bolstered by the IRA, includes elective pay, a refundable credit for tax-exempt entities, including public power utilities.
+As part of H.R.
+1, the One Big Beautiful Bill Act of 2025, that was signed into law in July, Congress accelerated the phaseout of the investment tax credit (ITC) and PTC for clean energy.
+For nuclear power, this would mean projects construction of which begins in: